 To add to the ambiguity in Isaiah 7:14, the Hebrew text can be translated as a future tense verb, “the young woman will become pregnant” (CJB; cp.
 HCSB; JPS; NASAB; NET; NIV), or as a present tense verb, “the young woman is pregnant” (CEB; cp.
 BBE; NAB; NJB; NRSV).
 Just as with the word “young woman,” this double possibility of translating the verb opens the door for the double fulfillment of the prophecy.
 In Isaiah’s time, the woman was most likely already pregnant, although her getting pregnant may still have been in the very near future, and in any case her getting pregnant soon would have been a sign to Ahaz, whereas when used as a prophecy of the birth of the Messiah, the pregnancy was in the future.

-“will conceive.”
+“is pregnant.”
 The Hebrew text is unclear because it can be translated either “is pregnant,” or “will conceive.”
 The whole temporality of the verse is in question because the verse can be translated “the young woman, pregnant, is bearing a son,” or, “the young woman, pregnant, is about to bear a son” (cp.
 NAB).
 Young’s Literal Translation reads, “Lo, the Virgin is conceiving, And is bringing forth a son.”

 “will call.”
-The Hebrew verb is feminine, and thus could be translated, “she will call.”
+The Hebrew verb is feminine, and thus means, “she will call.”

 “Immanuel.”
 Some people believe that because Jesus was to be called Immanuel (meaning “God with us”) that he must therefore be God incarnate.
 That is not the case.
 The name “Immanuel” means “God with us,” and it was symbolic of the fact that God would be with His people to support and deliver them.
 The name “Immanuel” fits the double prophecy well both at the time of Isaiah and at the time of Jesus.